 When the puree is back in the pot, stir in the chicken and some corn; frozen is fine.
 Finish with fresh lime, cilantro, and some masa harina (or a corn tortilla that’s chopped) for an extra kick of corn flavor.
 We use masa harina in our red chili and love it!

 The ingredients for this chili recipe are pretty standard; you’ll need onion, garlic, spices, chicken stock, canned green chilies, chicken thighs, white beans, and corn.

 What really makes this chili taste amazing is the spice blend.
 When making chili, the spice blend takes it from okay to outstanding.
 Looking at this tomato-based chili recipe, you can see our favorite spice blend for red chili.
 The spices for this white chili are similar but tweaked slightly so that the spices don’t overpower the chicken:

 - Fresh onion and garlic (we use 6 cloves!)

 - Onion powder (fresh onion and onion powder create the best flavor)

 - Dried oregano (use Mexican oregano if you can find it)

 - Salt and cayenne pepper (or ground chipotle powder)

 In addition to the spice blend, we call on fresh lime juice and fresh cilantro to make the flavor of the chili pop.
 It’s delicious!

 White chicken chili is pure comfort food.
 The base is perfectly spiced, creamy, and filled with tender shredded chicken, white beans, green chilies, and corn.
-We do not use dairy to make this chili and don’t think it needs it as it just muddies the flavor.
-We also find that leaving out the dairy makes this white chicken chili a bit healthier.
+We do not use dairy to make this chili and don’t think it needs it, as it just muddies the flavor.
+We also find that leaving out the dairy makes this white chicken chili healthier.
 It is best left for serving.
-You can always add a handful of shredded cheese and sour cream to your bowl, as we did in our photos.
+As we did in our photos, you can always add a handful of shredded cheese and sour cream to your bowl.

 You Will Need